 A little care and attention to your company culture goes a long way.
 Here are three key three steps to nurture a healthy culture.

-- Role Model Candor and Debate – Organizational values are a great tool.
+- Create Opportunities for Candor and Debate – Organizational values are a great tool.
 However a poster is NOT the way to go.
 If you want a corporate culture built on trust, candor, teamwork then your ACTIONS need to demonstrate this.
 If your employees feel the need to ignore the elephant in the room, or filter their messages in order to fit in and be successful then things need to change.
 The change starts at the highest level of the organization – role modeling the expectations, not by a memo or motivational poster.

 - Leverage the Power of Storytelling – If your employees share horror stories about your company and the villain’s past and present that work(ed) there then you need to create new stories that champion the desired culture.
 Stories are a powerful way to change corporate cultures.
 Look for the opportunities to reinforce and share the good-news stories.
 Tales that celebrate the successes and behaviors that are desired, rather than the toxic horror stories that may have been.